GauravJ126/TheZineProject/ReadMe.md

 Something you can share, which is more than just a meme.

 A motive to hold something which is not just your phone.

 ***
+Focusing on making a 16 page Zine on v1 and will worry other variations later

 The user gives inputs in the input folder in the input format.